Date: 31 March 2018. Scorpion Vacuum

 there had to be a better solution.
 That is when I started thinking.
 I

 realized that what I needed most was a vacuum that could pick up

 for the most powerful hand-held vacuum I could find.
 I wanted enough

 suction to pull the fillings out of my teeth.
-That's exactly what I
+That is exactly what I

 Another requirement was a reusable